Virginia Tech® home

 Primary brain tumors (PBT) are a significant cause of illness and death in dogs.
 Surgery remains a common treatment for canine PBT, with the goal of removing as much of the tumor as possible.
 However, significant numbers of canine PBT are considered inoperable due to their location in the brain, and conventional, invasive surgical techniques can cause serious side effects.
 Even when surgery goes well, the tumor may regrow after surgery.
 New treatments, particularly for PBT that can’t be removed by surgery or that have regrown after surgical removal, are needed to improve quality and quantity of life of affected dogs.

-This proof-of-concept of study will provide data necessary to refine histotripsy technology and explore new, non-invasive techniques.
+This study will provide data necessary to refine histotripsy technology and explore new, non-invasive techniques.
+Data from the initial dogs who were successfully treated in the first phase of the study can be found here.
 The techniques we are developing have the potential to allow precision image-guided, non-invasive treatment of PBT using ultrasonographic equipment and treatments that are currently in use in the majority of small animal veterinary practices, which may make treatment cheaper and more accessible.
-Please note that while our eventual goal is to be able to offer histotripsy as a non-invasive option, for this study we need to be able to surgically remove the patient's brain tumor and test it.
-This helps us ensure that the treatment works and is safe.

 This study is funded by the Focused Ultrasound Foundation and the American Kennel Club.